 At first you will just "skim the surface" of your recovery and think that you are done - ready to move on with your life.
 You will be devastated when you learn that in reality, these first steps only set the foundation necessary for you delve deeper into the core of your pain.

 You will recover in layers - each more painful than the layer before.
 This will feel like you are not making any progress; however, don't be discouraged.
 Each layer of recovery is dependent on your prior healing experiences.
+At times you will fear that you won't survive the pain.
+But you will!
+Remember, you already survived the worst of it.
+You survived your childhood!

 You will understand new concepts intellectually years before they travel the distance from your head to your heart.
 You will become impatient with yourself, believing your pace is too slow.
 At times you will be positive that your pain will never go away.
 It does!
+Be gentle with yourself.

 You will learn about boundaries in theory, but it will take a decade to learn to effectively set and maintain clear, respectful, boundaries.
 It will also take years to put down your scapegoat mantle and to place your well-being firmly in your own hands.
+The hardest part of your recovery is the desire for instant results, rather than the deep understanding and healing the years will provide.

 You will learn to treat yourself different than your mother treated you.
 You will treat yourself with self-respect, love and compassion.